mcore1976/soc-ai/README.md

 af-packet:
   - interface: enx582c80139263

+- int the outputs section of /etc/suricata/suricata.yaml make sure you have enabled JSON outputs and only alerting ( you may remove http, dns, tls from this section )

+outputs:
+  - eve-log:
+      enabled: yes
+      filetype: regular
+      filename: eve.json
+      types:
+        - alert

 d) update the rules in Suricata with changes from the configuration file you edited

 sudo suricata-update